Ethereum Review 2025: Investment Guide

 Competitive Advantages and Economic Moats

-Ethereum benefits from powerful network effects that create sustainable competitive advantages:
+Ethereum benefits from powerful platform effects that create sustainable competitive advantages:

 - Developer Network Effects: 4,000+ monthly active developers